TekGeek2003/TekGeek-Pong/Readme.md

 TekGeek Pong is a remake of the classic arcade game Pong by game developer TekGeek.
-Built with the Pygame computer program
+Built with the Pygame library

 Requirements to play
 - python programming language
-- Pygame computer program
+- Pygame library

 How to Play